siavashshami/siavashshami.github.io/_pages/research.md

       <p>
         <strong>Objective:</strong>
-        Investigation of CO and NO₂ pollutant trends in Iran during the COVID-19 pandemic using time-series Sentinel-5 images in Google Earth Engine.
+        To investigate temporal changes in CO and NO₂ concentrations across Iran during the COVID-19 pandemic and to examine these changes in four major Iranian metropolitan areas: Tehran, Mashhad, Isfahan, and Tabriz.
+The study also aimed to assess the consistency of satellite-derived NO₂ observations with ground-based in-situ measurements.
       </p>

       <p>
         <strong>Data:</strong>
-        Sentinel-5 images.
+        Sentinel-5P TROPOMI time-series observations and in-situ air pollution measurements for Iran and its four major metropolitan areas during comparable periods in 2019, 2020, and 2021.
       </p>

       <p>
         <strong>Methods:</strong>
-        Time-series analysis of CO and NO₂ pollutants.
+        Sentinel-5P TROPOMI time-series observations and in-situ air pollution measurements for Iran and its four major metropolitan areas during comparable periods in 2019, 2020, and 2021.
       </p>

       <p>